TryGhost/GQL/README.md

-This GQL expression: `(published_at:>=2015-01-01+published_at:<2015-04-01),(published_at:>=2015-07-01+published_at:<2015-10-01)` when executed against the `posts` collection would be converted to the following filter:
+This GQL expression: `(published_at:>=2015-01-01+published_at:<2015-04-01),(published_at:>=2015-07-01+published_at:<2015-10-01)` when executed against the `posts` collection is converted to the following filter:

 ```
 {